matttrent/matttrent.com/src/remote-development.md

 ## Syncing via rsync

+{{#marginnote "comp-rsync-pro"}}
+*Advantages:* local copy,  use any editor, just run from the shell,  don't need to be online,  easily adaptable to your needs.
+*Disadvantages:* syncing can mess things up, even with the helper scripts below, need to run manually after making changes, have to like commandline scripting
+{{/marginnote}}

 - the most general approach is probably using [rsync][] from the command line
 - in theory, very straight forward
 - `rsync local_folder remote_folder` to send changes to remote machine